simoningemann/stackoverflow-clone/README.md

 - Made API helper page
 - Made wordcloud api
 - Improvements to QA data API in general - comments, posts, questions, answers
+- moved authentication and hash/salt generation to the web service
+- moved id generation to webservice

 #### Changes to data base
 - added primary keys and serials to bookmarks and queries